sgra64/se1-play/README.md

 # Project: *se1-play*

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->
-Goal of this assignment is to demonstate a professionally engineered Java project.
+The assignment demonstates the structure and the tools of a professionally engineered Java project.

-The project is comprised of several parts:
+The project is structured into several parts:

 - `src/main` - folder with Java source code (`.java` files),